-SEO experts niche down, and this is the usual practice in digital marketing.
-Specifying your niche helps you compete against other leading agencies, and give you an edge SEO-wise.
+SEO experts niche down, which is the usual practice in digital marketing.
+Specifying your niche helps you compete against other leading agencies, and gives you an edge SEO-wise.
 This is done by targeting keywords that are more detailed.

 For example, from the general niche “real estate”, you can come up with a sub-niche that’s relevant and unique.
 You can specify to “buy and hold investor” or “buy and hold investor mobile home park” and outperform competitors on relevance.
 The same is done when you choose a smaller area or particular neighborhood as your target location.